 &2.
-Fermi-Dirac and Bose-Einstein distribution functions - The grand partition functions for fermions and bosons, the grand canonical potential for fermions and bosons, the average number of particles in a given quantum states for fermions and bosons, Fermi-Dirac function, Bose-Einstein function.
+Fermi-Dirac and Bose-Einstein distribution functions - The grand partition functions for fermions and bosons, the grand canonical potential for fermions and bosons, ...to be continued.

+the average number of particles in a given quantum states for fermions and bosons, Fermi-Dirac function, Bose-Einstein function.